 If I run out of dog food, on occasion, is it ok for dogs to eat cat food?

-Cat food is not ideal as a long-term diet for dogs, but in small amounts, it is unlikely to do any harm.
+Can dogs eat cat food?
+Yes, rarely, but cat food is not ideal as a long-term diet for dogs.
+In small amounts on rare occasions, it is unlikely to do any harm.
 So, if you find yourself in a situation where you have run out of dog food but have cat food available, then feeding cat food on these rare occasions in most cases will not have any adverse effects.
 Saying that, a sudden change in diet can result in semi-solid stools because there has been a sudden change in diet with a different balance of ingredients present.

 So, the best advice is to have enough dog and cat food at all times.

-Keeping your dog’s diet consistent with a well-balanced premium commercial pet food such as Black Hawk, will reduce future health problems.
-While occasionally getting access to cat food will unlikely effect long-term health, it is best that dogs are fed diets designed for dogs and cats are fed diets balanced correctly for cats.
+Keeping your dog’s diet consistent with a well-balanced premium commercial pet food such as Black Hawk will reduce future health problems.
+While occasionally getting access to cat food will unlikely affect long-term health, it is best that dogs are fed diets designed for dogs and cats are fed diets balanced correctly for cats.

 1. AAFCO – Association of American Feed Control Officials (AAFCO) www.aafco.org